tommasograndi/StockPredDashboard/README.md

  ### Structure of the repository
  For the project of the second module of IT coding I chose the Stock Price Prediction, but I also decided to extend this prediction and implement it into a web dashboard that could allow the user to select a stock, visualize informations and request a prediction based on two main models: ARIMA and XGBOOST.

- For this reason the code consists of two parts:
+ For this reason the code consists of two parts,
     1. The current notebook represents an in depth explanation and thougt process of the stages of data gathering, processing, analysis and the creation of the predicting techniques.
 In the notebook there is also the explanation of the functions created to display the data and the outcome of the predictions inside a web app DashBoard created through the Streamlit Library.
     2. Additionally there is the dashboard script that contains synthetically the most important parts presented in the notebook, the functions that are used to manipulate the data and the whole interface of the dashboard.
 This script is the one to be runned by streamlit in order to access the dashboard and interact with it.

  ### Access the dashboard.